SQream/sqream_docs/data_ingestion/parquet.rst

    :widths: auto
    :header-rows: 1

-The following example shows the correct file structure used to create the ``CREATE EXTERNAL TABLE`` statement based on the nba.parquet table:
+The following example shows the correct file structure used for creating a :ref:`FOREIGN TABLE<foreign_tables>` based on the nba.parquet table:

 .. code-block:: postgres